kassi-bertrand/cpp-playground/3-char array and string litteral pointer/README.md

     char *s2 = "another litteral";
 }
 ```
 `s2` is not a character array.
 It's a pointer to the first character of the specified string literal.
-Unlike `s1`, `s2` does not live on the stack but rather a location not defined by the C standard which makes it entirely dependent on whoever is implementing the compiler I am currently using.
+Unlike `s1`, `s2` does not live on the stack but rather in a location not defined by the C standard which makes it entirely dependent on whoever is implementing the compiler I am currently using.
 Since `s2` does not live on the stack, but in a "secret" part of memory, attempting any form of modification results in a segmention fault.
 Another way to put this is that `s2` points to read-only part of memory.
-So, pretty much of all we can is print what `s2` is pointing to:
+So, pretty much of all we can do is print what `s2` is pointing to:

 ```c
 #include <stdio.h>